 Assume outlandish stories are false.

-When I was a kid, the National Enquirer was at eye-level at every grocery-store checkout.
-Every other week a famous person had just birthed an alien baby.
+When I was a kid, the National Enquirer was at eye-level at every grocery store checkout.
+Every other week, a famous person had just birthed an alien baby.
 Bob Hope was at death’s door for at least 200 years before he actually died.
-Too bad those stories did not disappear when I grew up.
-Unfortunately, the opposite has happened.
+Too bad those stories didn’t disappear when I grew up.
+Unfortunately, the opposite happened.

-Make sure you do not get taken-in by satirical sites like The Onion or the Daily Currant which present made-up stories as news.
+Make sure you don’t get taken in by satirical sites like The Onion or the Daily Currant which present made-up stories as news.
 Some are so well done that well-meaning news outlets around the world have mistaken them for actual news.

-If a story seems to0 wild to be true, assume it is until you can verify it through multiple trustworthy sources.
+If a story seems too wild to be true, assume it is until you can verify it through multiple trustworthy sources.

 Some people intentionally, knowingly create fake “news” stories.

 Don’t be taken in by people who create bogus “news” stories as a cottage industry.
-They play on people’s tendency to believe stories that back-up what they already think (“confirmation bias”) and make hundreds of thousands of dollars a year literally peddling fiction.
+They play on people’s tendencies to believe stories that back up what they already think (“confirmation bias”) and make hundreds of thousands of dollars a year literally peddling fiction.

 This is a special danger in our politically charged day.
 Inventors of fake news depend on readers to believe any negative story about the “other side.”
 Becoming purveyors of fake news will kill our credibility.

 Just because something has been preached for years does not mean it is factual.

 There’s the story about Abraham Lincoln and the freed slave girl, the one about the poor kid in the turn of the (last) century Kentucky schoolhouse, the one about the pastor being eaten by alligators after trying to walk on water.
 All these stories are well-worn, and all rightly fit into the legend category.
 They can’t be proven as true, so it’s best not to present them as such.
 Trevin Wax has a good list of preachers’ urban legends.